nabil34000/schatzhauser/docs/proof_of_work.md

 ## Proof of Work

+PoW is quite a complication, but at least it does not require a DB transaction as [Accounts per IP Limiter](docs/accounts_per_ip.md).
+PoW allows to impose secure computational burden on the client side.
+For a human wasting 1s of the client CPU when registering an account is not much.
+For a bot bombarding the API with millions of requests the computational resources will skyrocket.

 ### 0. Overview

 The PoW system protects /api/register from automated mass-account creation.
 When enabled, the server issues a short-lived challenge.
 The client must find a nonce whose SHA-256 hash meets a difficulty requirement (leading zero bits).
 Successful solutions permit registration.